Created: November 29, 2025 • Last Updated: June 10, 2026 • Version: 1.4

 - Optional: Install small (5–8 port) access switch if multiple devices

-- Convert local Nest Pro point from mesh wireless to wired backhaul
+- Convert the local UniFi AP from wireless uplink to wired backhaul

 - Move streaming / console devices from Wi-Fi to ethernet